This blog is about food.

 - In the two to four hours before your race, fill up on protein and simple carbohydrates and drink lots of water or sports drink.
 The more time until the race, the larger your meal should be.
 Avoid fiber and fats, since they can cause digestion issues.
 Don’t try anything new on race day!

-- Some good pre-race foods: bread, bagel, cereal, fruit, smoothie, low-fat milk, low-fat cheese, peanut or almond butter (not too much though).
+- Some good pre-race foods: bread, bagel, cereal, fruit, smoothie, peanut or almond butter (not too much though).
 The more liquid and easier-to-digest these foods are, the better.

 - In the hour before the race, don’t eat very much.
 Some water, sports drink, or energy gels are good now.
 I don’t even drink much water at this stage, to avoid having to use the bathroom during the race.

 - After a race, get protein and carbs into your body as quickly as possible.
-Some think a 2:1 or 3:1 ratio of carbs to protein is best (chocolate milk has close to this ratio).
+Some think a 2:1 or 3:1 ratio of carbs to protein is best.

 - Throughout the day, continue to get high-carb, moderate protein nutrition, drinking lots of water or sports drink to replenish fluids.